starfishlover62/RedditSearch/README.md

 Searches subreddits and filters by flair or title.

-This program is built for and has only been tested on Linux.
+This program has only been tested on an Ubuntu-based Linux system.
+It should work on all Linux systems however.

 **Tested Python versions**: 3.12-3.13